Implications of Brexit for British individuals with interests in Italy

 If you have a big legal bill coming up for payment and you have the option to delay it to 2021, it might be worth bearing this aspect in mind.

 Many British people have enjoyed moving household goods to Italy to furnish a holiday home or their new retirement house, in both cases completely custom free.

-After Brexit, custom tax will apply to transportation of goods from the UK to Italy (or any other EU country).
+After the Brexit implementation period, custom tax will apply to transportation of goods from the UK to Italy (or any other EU country).
 Custom duty exemptions will apply to British people who wish to bring their personal household goods to their home in Italy, if they are Italian residents at the time of clearing Customs.

 v) Italian Income Taxes & Miscellaneous Taxes

-However, many British people who are rushing to register as Italian residents Italy before Brexit shall bear into consideration that after they are (living or registered as resident) in Italy for more than 182 days per year during an Italian tax year (1 Jan. – 31 Dec.) they are considered Italian tax residents for the purposes of the Italian worldwide taxation system.
+However, many British people who are rushing to register as Italian residents Italy before the end of Brexit implementation period shall bear into consideration that after they are (living or registered as resident) in Italy for more than 182 days per year during an Italian tax year (1 Jan. – 31 Dec.) they are considered Italian tax residents for the purposes of the Italian worldwide taxation system.

 The bilateral treaty between the UK and Italy for the avoidance of double income taxation and the one for the avoidance of inheritance and gift double taxation will remain into force seamlessly.